Rig Guide - The Blow Back Rig - How to Tie the Rig, What is the Rig Suited For?

 I prefer to use a rig ring over tubing as it offers more movement for the bait.

 Now you want to cut off 2cm of Shrink tube and place this over the knot.
 You want it to cover the kot but also to go over the eye of the eye, onto the hook so you can achieve the aggressive angle of the braid exiting the hook.
 This will make your hook-hold more secure.
-The next step is to tie your loop and and add an anti tangle sleeve.
+The next step is to tie your loop and add an anti tangle sleeve.

 This rig is also perfect for solid bags.
 Simply use a supple braid instead of a coated braid!